 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the consequences of the Hungarian Uprising of 1956.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Hungarian Uprising of 1956.
 2 3-4 Features of the creation of the Soviet satellite states in Eastern Europe between 1945 and 1948 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Hungarian Uprising of 1956.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Hungarian Uprising of 1956.

-- Khrushchev had shown that, despite destalinisation, he was willing to do anything to ensure that the Eastern Bloc remained under Soviet control. - The USA had shown that it would not interfere in events in the Eastern Bloc. - Write a narrative account analysing the key events of the arms race between 1945 and 1952.
+- Khrushchev had shown that, despite destalinisation, he was willing to do anything to ensure that the Eastern Bloc remained under Soviet control. - 2 Write a narrative account analysing the key events of the arms race between 1945 and 1952.
 (8)